-Cox made an immediate impact in his first season as Coastal set school records with 62 pass breakups (12 better than the previous mark) while his kickoff coverage unit led the Big South and ranked 16th nationally by allowing just 17.73 yards per return (an improvement of five yards per return over the previous season).
+Cox made an immediate impact in his first season as Coastal posted a then CCU-record 62 pass breakups (12 better than the previous mark) while his kickoff coverage unit led the Big South and ranked 16th nationally by allowing just 17.73 yards per return (an improvement of five yards per return over the previous season).
 Denzel Rice earned second team All-Big South honors as he tied a CCU single-season record with 12 pass breakups in a season.
 His total led the Big South and tied for 10th-best in the FCS for 2013.
+Also, then freshman Samson Baldwin was named Big South Freshman of the Week twice.

 Cox came to Coastal Carolina after three seasons (2010-12) as a graduate assistant at Maryland.
 While at Maryland, Cox assisted with the Terrapins' defensive and special teams units.
 He also served as the junior college recruiter as well as on-campus liaison for potential student-athletes during official and unofficial visits.